WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

 ### Create Initialize Git Repository
     Command: git init --bare reponame.git

-    This will create a blank git repository with handling data transfer, but without an workspace
+    This will create a blank git repository with handling data transfer, but without an workspace to add files

 ### Creating User Accounts